Watercolour on paper

 Gully’s compositions invariably fell back on the Claudian formula of a high foreground which then recedes into a misty distance.
 Foreground detail often comprises carefully placed battered trees or light-catching rocks and spectator figures.
 Landscapes are consistently poeticised by misty atmospheres, as here, or sunset glows.

-Another work showing the Bealey is Below the Bealey, Canterbury by Grace Butler.
+Another work in the Fletcher Trust Collection that shows the Bealey is Below the Bealey, Canterbury by Grace Butler.

 Fletcher Trust Collection, purchased from R. H. and J. L. Catley, 13 May 1991